 - Test TD - lack of tests, badly written tests or untrustworthy tests.
 All kind of tests: unit/integration/system/acceptance etc.

-- Infrastructure TD – introduced by using not best tools/technologies on market, but those team has available.
+- Infrastructure TD - introduced by using not best tools/technologies on market, but that team has available.

 - Documentation TD - incomplete or outdated system documentation.
 Not only code documentation.